niruxx/SyncMark/README.md

 - **Relationships** link to another real contact in your address book (e.g. "Manager: Jane Doe") rather than a free-text name — click through to jump to theirs, and deleting a linked contact automatically removes the relationship entries that pointed at it elsewhere.
 - **Tags** are free-form labels on a contact (autocompleted from tags you've already used) and show as small pills on the row and card.
 - **Groups** (sidebar, "Manage groups") are either **manual** — drag a contact from the table onto a group to add it — or **smart**, matching contacts automatically against a small set of AND-ed rules (tag equals, organization/title contains, favorite is, added within N days) — e.g. a "Clients added this month" group is `tag equals Client` + `added within 30 days`.
+- **Duplicate detection** — the toolbar's "Find duplicates" button groups contacts that share a normalized email, phone number, or exact full name.
+For each group, pick which contact to keep (defaults to whichever has the most fields filled in), choose which of the others to fold in, and merge: every phone/email/address/social profile/messaging handle/tag/custom field/key date is unioned onto the survivor, relationships and group memberships that pointed at a merged-away contact are repointed rather than dropped, and the merged-away contacts are deleted.
+A group can also be dismissed as "not duplicates," which is remembered so it won't keep resurfacing.

 ## Calendar & CalDAV sync